1dv024/intro-let-the-die-be-cast/README.md

 *Konsolfönstret*

 ```
-Press any key to continue...
+Press any key to continue . . .
 ```

 ####Steg 7